ashkanalinejad/Real-time-translator/README.md

 # Dataset

-- We have used WMT'16 corpora as our dataset for pretraining and training our model parameters.
+- We have used WMT'15 corpora as our dataset for pretraining and training our agent parameters.
-- All datasets can be found in the directory " **/cs/natlang-expts/aalineja/dl4mt-simul-trans/data** " on SFU server.
+- Newstest 2013 for validation and testset.
+- The data should be tokenized and Byte Pair Encoded.

+# Pretraining

+# Training the Agent